ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 #### JWT Auth

 Ballerina supports JWT Authentication and Authorization for services/resources.
 The `auth` field of a service/resource annotation should have a `http:JwtValidatorConfigWithScopes` record as an element.
-If the `jwtValidatorConfig` field is assigned with `http:JwtValidatorConfig` implementation, the authentication will be evaluated.
-Optionally, the user can have `string|string[]` value for the `scopes` field also.
+If the `jwtValidatorConfig` field is assigned with the `http:JwtValidatorConfig` implementation, the authentication will be evaluated.
+Optionally, you can have the `string|string[]` value for the `scopes` field also.
 Then, the authorization will be evaluated.

-The `http:JwtValidatorConfig` configurations includes:
+The `http:JwtValidatorConfig` configurations include:

 * `issuer` - Expected issuer, which is mapped to `iss`
 * `audience` - Expected audience, which is mapped to `aud`
 * `clockSkewInSeconds` - Clock skew in seconds that can be used to avoid token validation failures due to clock synchronization problems
 * `trustStoreConfig` - JWT trust store configurations
     * `trustStore` - Trust store used for signature verification
-    * `certificateAlias` - Token signed public key certificate alias
+    * `certificateAlias` - Token-signed public key certificate alias
 * `jwksConfig` - JWKs configurations
     * `url` - URL of the JWKs endpoint
-    * `cacheConfig` - Configurations related to the cache used to store preloaded JWKs information
+    * `cacheConfig` - Configurations related to the cache, which are used to store preloaded JWKs information
-    * `clientConfig` - HTTP client configurations which calls the JWKs endpoint
+    * `clientConfig` - HTTP client configurations, which call the JWKs endpoint
-* `cacheConfig` - Configurations related to the cache used to store parsed JWT information
+* `cacheConfig` - Configurations related to the cache, which are used to store the parsed JWT information

 > **Note:** For demonstration purposes, the `ballerinaTruststore.p12` included with the Ballerina runtime is used.
 In a production deployment, the truststore should only contain the public key certificates of the trusted JWT issuers.